westerndigitalcorporation/zonedstorage.io/docs/tools/libzbc.md

 </center>

-The following tools are also provided to create and modify the regular file or regular block device used as backend storage with *libzbc* emulation mode.
+The following tools are provided to create and modify the regular file or regular block device used as backend storage with *libzbc* emulation mode.

 <center>